Single-cycle all-fiber frequency comb: Further work and conclusion

 In pushing the limits of pulse duration and spectral bandwidth, our effort has revealed the need for additional future research in several areas.
 First, improved simulation tools will be essential for accurate simulation of the single-cycle pulse driven SCG or IP-DFG.
-Specifically, for MIR generation, more work is needed to further improve the efficiency from OP-GaAs and understand the pulse propagation dynamics in the crystal.
+For example, for MIR generation, more work is needed to further improve the efficiency from OP-GaAs and understand the pulse propagation dynamics in the crystal.
+We also note that our simulations indicate the possibility of achieving sub-cycle pulses by self-compression.
+However, more work is required both theoretically and experimentally to characterize and understand the associated nonlinear optics in the sub-cycle regime.
 Second, when using our laser with free space components, pulse front tilt is inevitable due to the two-octave spectrum.
 At 6.8 fs pulse duration, it is important to avoid or compensate the pulse front tilt.
 And finally, it is well-known that EDF can induce extra dispersion around its gain/absorption peak \cite{Romagnoli1992,Hickernell1993}.
 Currently, no resonant dispersion from TDF was noticed - it is absent in both interferometry dispersion measurement \cite{Kharitonov2016} and MLL with heavily-doped TDF (300 dB/m pump absorption) \cite{Qiao2019}.
 However, our configuration is different, having $20\times$ gain within 14 cm gain fiber.
 The contribution of TDF resonant dispersion in our system remains to be explored.